blowdart/AspNetSameSiteSamples/AspNet35CSharp/README.md

 ## .NET Framework 3.5
 ### Summary

-.NET Framework 3.5 has no built-in support for the [SameSite](https://www.owasp.org/index.php/SameSite) attribute, however it can be added to a cookie by manually appending the attribute and value to the `Path` property on a `Cookie` instance.
+.NET Framework 3.5 has no built-in support for the [sameSite](https://www.owasp.org/index.php/SameSite) attribute, however it can be added to a cookie by manually appending the attribute and value to the `Path` property on a `Cookie` instance.

-### <a name="sampleCode"></a>Writing the SameSite attribute
+### <a name="sampleCode"></a>Writing the sameSite attribute

-Following is an example of how to write a SameSite attribute on a cookie;
+Following is an example of how to write a sameSite attribute on a cookie;

 ```c#
 // Create the cookie